-There were 2 players with player options: Dwyane Wade and Joel Anthony had player options.
+There were 2 players with player options: Dwyane Wade and Joel Anthony.
 Both opted out.
 The Heat did not renounce them, though, because they wanted to keep their Bird rights.
 Thus, their cap holds remained.

 The final 3 players were already under contract for the 2010-11 season: Michael Beasley, James Jones and Daequan Cook.

 These actions left the Heat’s team salary reflecting the contracts of Beasley, Jones and Cook, the cap holds of Wade and Anthony, what was to be a cap hold for their upcoming first round draft pick, and 5 roster charges:

 The Heat then traded Daequan Cook and its No. 18 draft pick to the Oklahoma City Thunder in exchange for the No. 32 pick.
 First round draft picks carry a cap hold while second round picks do not, so with Miami receiving no incoming salary in return, they were able to shed $2,460,149 from their available 2010-11 cap space.

 The Heat then agreed to trade Michael Beasley to the Minnesota Timberwolves in exchange for two second round draft picks, in a deal that couldn’t be officially completed until July.
 The move cleared an additional $4,488,636 in cap space.